openvinotoolkit/openvino/tools/pot/docs/SaturationIssue.md

 ]
 ```

-It is recommended to try the "all" option during the model quantization.
-In case the accuracy problem still occurs after that, try using [Quantization-aware training from NNCF](https://github.com/openvinotoolkit/nncf) and fine-tuning the model.
+If you observe the saturation issue, try the "all" option during model quantization.
+If the accuracy problem still occurs, try using [Quantization-aware training from NNCF](https://github.com/openvinotoolkit/nncf) and fine-tuning the model.

 Use the "no" option when leaving out legacy CPU HW.
 It might also lead to slightly better accuracy.